AFFF Mesothelioma Lawsuit

 At this stage, it is too early to determine an exact range for AFFF lawsuit settlement amounts.

-Based on outcomes from previous PFAS contamination cases, attorneys anticipate that average AFFF lawsuit settlement amounts might fall between $100,000 and $300,000.
+Based on outcomes from previous PFAS contamination cases, attorneys anticipate that average AFFF lawsuit settlement amounts might fall between $20,000 and $1,000,000 or more.

 These estimates are not guaranteed, and compensation will depend on the specifics of each individual case.